BunchLive/Bunch-SDK-OLD-/README.md

-# Gameroom-SDK
+# Bunch-SDK
-Gameroom SDK
+Bunch SDK

 ## Deeplink-SDK
-Deeplink SDK allows Gameroom to check and quickly link users to the native game while perserving audio communication in the background. (iOS)
+Deeplink SDK allows Bunch to check and quickly link users to the native game while perserving audio communication in the background. (iOS)

 ## HTML-SDK
-HTML SDK allows games to send messages back to Gameroom, enabling the game to control the layout of the camera feed overlay on top of the game.
+HTML SDK allows games to send messages back to Bunch, enabling the game to control the layout of the camera feed overlay on top of the game.